 The orphan’s name was Hadassah.
 She was a Jewish orphan living in a foreign land.
-The name of the land was Babylon in the region known as Persia.
+The land was in the region known as Persia.
 It was situated in central Mesopotamia on the river Euphrates approximately fifty miles south of the modern capital of Iraq, Baghdad.
 It was a glorious city in Hadassah’s day.
 Its hanging gardens were known in history as one of the seven wonders of the world.

 This nation and this city were known for far more than beauty.
 It was also known for its military might, commerce and wickedness.
 This kind of power played itself out through kings and leaders who had insatiable desires to conquer and annihilate other peoples.